EspressoTrip-v2/concept-application/README.md

 ***Volume persistence***:
-The setup below needs to be done on start up of minikube... minikube shuts down all deployment, whether operators or not.
 The data created in Mongo will persist between restarts.
 Postgres database need a bit more set up, I will get to that eventually.
 If you ***minikube delete*** all data will be lost.
 If you would like to persist data on your machine give me a shout I will help you set it up, it unfortunately requires another command to be run and a few adjustments in the deployment files.

 ___